Editors: What is Curriculum Management?

 Kiddom’s new Curriculum Management capabilities bring dynamic curriculum personalizations to life across classrooms.
 Now, educators can collaborate in a PLC-model to personalize and edit curriculum to meet the unique needs of their students and learning communities!

-There are two roles for Curriculum Management: Editor and Teacher.
+There are two roles for Curriculum Management: Editor (District level or School level) and Teacher.
 Click here for a brief overview of the different functionalities of the roles.
+If you’re wanting to learn more about Curriculum Management with a Teacher role, click here.

 As an Editor, you can:

-- Personalize and publish curriculum versions across the school
+- Personalize and publish curriculum versions across the district and/or school

 - Personalize curriculum and make it available to teachers at the school when published

-- Collaborate on drafts of curriculum with other Editors at the school
+- Collaborate on drafts of curriculum with other Editors at the district and/or school

 - Have multiple versions of the curriculum